LoopKit/loopdocs/docs/browser/bb-update.md

 ### Manual Steps to Renew Your `Distribution Certificate`

+> If you are coming here because you build an app, like *xDrip4iOS*, without automatic renewal, these steps will work for you.

 Manual certificate renewal is not longer required if you added the `Variable` `ENABLE_NUKE_CERTS`.
 See [Add Variable](prepare-fork.md#add-variable){: target="_blank" }.

 1. Use this link to view your [Apple Developer Certificates](https://developer.apple.com/account/resources/certificates/list)